najibkado/content/posts/what-is-sagemaker/index.md

 ### Deploying models

 You can use SageMaker to easily deploy machine learning models for real-time or batch predictions.
-Once your model is trained in SageMaker, it can be deployed to create an endpoint.
-This endpoint is a REST API that receives prediction requests, runs the request through the deployed model, and returns predictions.
+Once the model is trained, developers create an endpoint configuration that specifies where the trained model artifacts are stored in S3.
+You can indicate what type of instance and number of instances are needed to host the model.
+SageMaker then launches the endpoint and loads the model onto these instances.
+An endpoint URL is created that allows sending prediction requests to the model.
+To make predictions, the developer sends requests to the endpoint URL with JSON data payloads.
+The model loaded on the endpoint processes this data, makes predictions/inferences, and returns responses.
+CloudWatch logs collect metrics on usage and performance.
+Developers benefits from simplified deployment, auto-scaling based on usage, monitoring dashboards, A/B testing capabilities, integration with other AWS services, and automated retraining workflows to keep models accurate over time.

 ### Monitoring models